Updated on

 These symptoms occur from changes in the vitreous.
+Eye floaters are usually nothing but an annoyance.
+They are common and usually harmless.

 Eye floaters can take on many forms.
 Some of these different shapes include:

 You may notice the floaters more when looking at a white background or a blue sky.
-Most people find floaters annoying, but they rarely interfere with vision, unless the floater is large or dense.
+Most people find floaters annoying, but they rarely interfere with vision unless the floater is large or dense.

 Some people also see light flashes if the vitreous tugs on the retina.
 This symptom often occurs when the vitreous first starts to loosen and detach itself.
 This may or may not cause further complications.

-This elongation puts stress on your retina as the tissue becomes stretched out and thinned.
+Nearsighted people typically have longer eyeballs.
+This elongation puts stress on your retina as the tissue thins and stretches outs.
 This stretching can also cause the vitreous attachments to loosen, increasing the risk for floaters.

 Some eye diseases and conditions associated with floaters include: